-Liberty Studios, the primary publisher of the aviation & military art of John D. Shaw, was established in 1994 in the central California town of Clovis, an hour south of spectacular Yosemite National Park.
-John’s career in commercial illustration & graphic design took a major turn in the early ‘90s, as his interest in World War II aviation began growing.
-Inspired by the work of artists such as William S. Phillips and Robert Taylor, he volunteered to create aviation artwork to promote various WWII aviation events in the area.
+Liberty Studios is the primary publisher of the aviation & military art of John D. Shaw, established in1994.
+Originally from Nevada, John began his career in graphics & illustration during the late 80’s in central California.
+As a commercial illustrator, he designed and created artwork for numerous clients, among them Lucasfilms, Major League Baseball, Kellogg’s, and several major entertainment software companies.
+His career took a major turn in the early ‘90s as his interest in World War II aviation began growing.
+Inspired by the work of artists such as William S. Phillips, R.G.
+Smith and Robert Taylor, he volunteered to create artwork promoting various WWII aviation events in the area.

-When a local Military Museum located at a former wartime primary trainer base just outside Fresno, CA planned to host the legendary Doolittle Raiders in 1993, John volunteered to create what was to become his first major WWII aviation piece.
-He painted The Hornet’s Nest, to honor the Raiders and raise funds for the museum.
-Following this 1994 release, the enjoyment of working with these legendary veterans to create his painting, and the success achieved by the print, motivated John and his wife Keli to continue the Aviation Art endeavor by starting their own small publishing company.
-Thus was born Liberty Studios.
+When a local Military Museum located at a former WWII Primary Trainer base near Fresno, CA planned to host the legendary Doolittle Tokyo Raiders in 1994, John volunteered to create what was to become his first major WWII aviation painting to honor them and raise funds for the museum.
+The result was The Hornet’s Nest, which was met with warm acclaim by not only the Raiders themselves, but also the aviation art world.
+Following this print release, the enjoyment and success of working with these legendary vets served as motivation to begin publishing more military and aviation scenes to help preserve history…thus was born Liberty Studios.

-The love of this part of history and appreciation of those who made it, impelled John to research details of other great WWII units…legendary groups such as the AVG Flying Tigers, Black Sheep Squadron, Tuskegee Airmen, and 101st Airborne “Band of Brothers”, just to name a few, and establish relationships with many of its great representatives.
-People such as “Tex” Hill, Guenther Rall, Don Blakeslee, Richard Winters and many others, would be instrumental in assuring historical accuracy of Shaw’s scenes as they’d develop from concept sketches to final brushstrokes.
+Since then, John began working with surviving members of various legendary WWII groups, such as the AVG Flying Tigers, Black Sheep Squadron, Tuskegee Airmen, and 101st Airborne “Band of Brothers”, just to name a few, and establish relationships with many of its great representatives.
+People such as “Tex” Hill, Gunther Rall, Don Blakeslee, Richard Winters and many others, would be instrumental in assuring historical accuracy of Shaw’s scenes as they evolved from concept sketch to final brushstroke.
 The resulting paintings, many of which would become quickly sold-out lithograph editions, have enjoyed worldwide acclaim, and now sell for very desirable prices on the collectors’ Secondary Market.

 John Shaw’s work may be ordered directly from Liberty Studios, and is also available through many fine dealers throughout the U.S. and overseas.